dirac-institute/sorcha/docs/inputs.rst

 .. attention::
    There may be changes to how this information is read in when the Rubin Observatory operations begin in ~mid-2025.

+.. _CPP:

 Complex Physical Parameters File (Optional)
 ---------------------------------------------------

 The complex physical parameters file is only needed if you're going to include your own rotational light curve class or cometary activity class to augment the calculated apparent magnitudes.
 Sorcha is set up such that any values required for this such as light curve amplitude and period per simulated object are included in file, separate from then physical paramters file, that we refer to as the complex physical parameteres file.
-What columns are required in the complex physical parameters file  depends on what the classes you are using. .
+What columns are required in the complex physical parameters file  depends on what the classes you are using.

 .. tip::
   *  The ordering of the columns does not matter as long as the required columns exist and have entries